adamsmd/BibScrape/README.md

 ### Testing

-The [`tests/`](tests) folder contains tests for each publisher.
+The [`tests/`](tests/) folder contains tests for each publisher.
 You can run them using [`test.sh`](test.sh).
 For example to run all the ACM tests, run the following command:

     ./test.sh tests/acm-*.t

-Note that publisher pages aren't the most reliable, so if a test fails, you should re-run that test to make sure it isn't a transient issue.
+Note that publisher pages aren't the most reliable, so if a test fails, you should re-run that particular test to make sure it isn't a transient issue.

 ## Feedback

 If you have any problems or suggestions, feel free to create a GitHub issue about it.
-I am particularly interested in any publications for which BibScrape breaks or that it formats incorrectly as well as any BibTeX fixes that you think should be included.
+I am particularly interested in any publications for which BibScrape breaks or that it formats incorrectly as well as any BibTeX fixes that you think should be added to BibScrape.

 I am also interested in collecting publisher pages that test things like articles that have Unicode in their titles and so forth.